Updated:

 Technological developments have presented new opportunities to contemporary terrorists in a number of ways.
 This is due to the various technological innovations and its multifarious nature.

-Terrorists use the modern technology in spreading propaganda and demonstrating their capabilities.
+Terrorists use the modern technology in spreading propaganda and demonstrate their capabilities.
 One of the technological advancements that have presented an opportunity to terrorists is the internet, which is being utilized effectively to cause fear and panic among members of the public.
 Individuals are concerned with the information posted on the social sites.
 Moreover, terrorists have been able to recruit several individuals who would not have intended to join terrorism.

 Terrorists justify their heinous acts through the internet, claiming that they fight for the rights of Muslims.
 Computer networks are often comprised in the modern society through cyber terrorism, which interferes with genuine governmental information.
-Through the internet, it is difficult for various governments to end terrorism since such illegal organizations receive funding through the internet.
+Through the internet, it is difficult for various governments to end terrorism since such illegal organizations receive funding through the Internet.

 They request other terrorist groups with adequate resources to avail funds whenever they feel that their accounts are almost drying.
 It is indeed factual that terrorists in developing countries receive technical and logistical support from their foreign counterparts, particularly in Asia.
-This is made possible through the internet since all terrorists minimize travelling in order to safeguard their identity.
+This is made possible through the internet since all terrorists minimize traveling in order to safeguard their identity.
 Some terror groups are experts in terms of hacking, defrauding, and phishing other people’s accounts.

 This would be conducted successfully without the owner noticing.
 In fact, a number of financial institutions, including banks have complained severally that their accounts websites have been compromised.
 This is a threat to many countries and private institutions since the type of crime was not common some twenty years ago.

 Technological development led to the creation of deadly chemical and biological weapons, which is a real threat to human life.
-It would be extremely dangerous if these chemicals and biological weapons get into the hands of terrorists.
+It would be extremely dangerous if these chemicals and biological weapons got into the hands of terrorists.
 These technologically driven weapons have the capacity of destroying human life and property.
-Through technological innovations, new telecommunication equipments, such as cell phones, emails, satellites, the television, and other sophisticated channels are in existence.
+Through technological innovations, new telecommunication equipment, such as cell phones, emails, satellites, the television, and other sophisticated channels are in existence.

 Terrorists are in a position to plan and execute a terror attack in an organized way without government officials noticing.
 In fact, many governments come to know when the attack has already been committed.
 Terrorist groups are able to use cellular and satellite communications to track down the activities of the government.
 Through the satellite, they acquire vital information regarding the prepared of the security agencies.
 Terrorists ensure that they train their members of technology in order to be ahead of the government.

-Kilcullen noted further that terrorist organizations, such as the Al Qaeda, operate in over forty countries, with cells in all Arab speaking countries, including Europe and East Africa.
+Kilcullen noted further that terrorist organizations, such as the Al Qaeda, operate in over forty countries, with cells in all Arab-speaking countries, including Europe and East Africa.

-A study conducted by the Jihadist organization confirmed that the 2001 attack of the organization in Afghan destabilized its operations, but the organization is active globally meaning that it poses serious challenges to both state and non-state actors[1].
-Al-Battar article, which is usually released by the Al Qaeda, claimed that the crusaders of the war against Islam thought they had destroyed the Jihadist organization when they destroyed Afghanistan.
+A study conducted by the Jihadist organization confirmed that the 2001 attack of the organization in Afghan destabilized its operations, but the organization is active globally meaning that it poses serious challenges to both state and non-state actors.
+Al-Battar’s article, which is usually released by the Al Qaeda, claimed that the crusaders of the war against Islam thought they had destroyed the Jihadist organization when they destroyed Afghanistan.

 Unfortunately, the organization had spread out to all parts of the world.
 In other words, the insurgent group was simply confirming to the world powers that the organization is international meaning that it carries out a series of attacks globally.
 After the 2001 attack, the organization embarked on a serious mission aimed at purifying the Muslim countries, destroying the Blasphemers’ fortress, and sending brigades to the Islamic countries worldwide (Kilcullen 598).